rooooooooob/cardano-ledger-specs/shelley/chain-and-ledger/formal-spec/issues.md

 1. Should I go ahead with native multicurrency and NFT support?

-2. Do we want to separate the cases when script validation fails because of execution-cost issues and when it fails in the usual way?
-Besides having them result in different errors.

-diff predicate failures

-3. Staking rights of script addresses:

-- How can one register a script address (using the Deleg-Reg rule) to have its own staking credential if this is done by a certificate that has to be witnessed (must have an entry in $\fun{txwitsVKey}~ tx$)

-4. The validation (runScript?) should be parametrized by `exunits`?
-And return false if these are exceeded?
+- Fees will be paid in Ada only

+- Review how best to express the general accounting property

+2. Suppose we have decided on the protocol for selecting the PK inputs that are used for script fees.
+It returns the set of these PK inputs that covers the fees, but has the smallest possible sum total value (or some small *enough* value to avoid a full-on subset sum alg).

+- Is this definitely how we want to handle this situation?
+This still does not have the element of the user deliberately being able to dedicate the inputs of his/her/wallet's choosing to paying the fees, and I thought this was the point of having this type of system.

+3. More specific typechecking and script validation functions still need to be added to this spec.

+4. The cost model calculation - is the approach correct here in terms of the abstract types used?
+Is this the model we want to plug in real types into later?
+I.e. the CostMod in protocol parameters and the ExUnits in the transactions.

+5. Are we for sure going to have the data script *optionally* stored on-chain?

+- That means, the transaction spending the output with that data script must provide the data script if it is not stored on the chain.

+- This is the change to the model we have agreed on, right?

-5. Data script and redeemer script size constraints
+6. Validation, data script and redeemer script size constraints.

+7. In case we decide to require deposits for storing data scripts on-chain:

-6. Not immediately clear how collecting the DS deposits would work:
+- Not immediately clear how collecting the DS deposits would work:
 Deposits have to go back to whoever originally paid into the script.
 Transaction spending the data script, and thus triggering a refund, does not have access to this info.